Brussels Sprouts

 This is thought to be thanks to the high number of glucosinolates.

-Brussels sprouts have the ability to limit the damage caused to DNA, making them useful in preventing all types of cancer.3,7,8 DNA damage is a starting point for many cancers because it can encourage unregulated cell growth.
+Brussels sprouts are able to limit the damage caused to DNA, making them useful in preventing all types of cancer.3,7,8 DNA damage is a starting point for many cancers because it can encourage unregulated cell growth.
 Reducing this risk is paramount in reducing the likelihood that cancer will develop in the first place.

 Bladder Cancer

 The International Journal of Cancer published research showing that a higher intake of Brussels sprouts was associated with a 29% reduced risk of bladder cancer.
-This was found to be especially true for males, smokers, and older individuals.7 The study suggested that this may be due to the high content of isothiocyanates found in Brussels sprouts, which are excreted from the bladder.
-The high level of antioxidants in the vegetable have also been suggested as beneficial to humans with bladder cancer.6
+This was especially true for males, smokers, and older individuals.7 The study suggested this may be due to the high content of isothiocyanates found in Brussels sprouts, which are excreted from the bladder.
+The high level of antioxidants in the vegetable has also been suggested as beneficial to humans with bladder cancer.6

 Colon Cancer

-Brussels sprouts can also benefit colon cancer because they can reduce appetite and promote healthy regular bowel movements.3 Research with rats in a controlled laboratory setting found that those who were given water with Brussels sprouts and red cabbage juice had reduced precancerous lesions on the liver and colon.13
+Brussels sprouts can also benefit colon cancer by reducing appetite and promoting healthy regular bowel movements.3 Research with rats in a controlled laboratory setting found that those given water with Brussels sprouts and red cabbage juice had reduced precancerous lesions on the liver and colon.13

 Another study testing the impacts of Brussels sprouts consumption with colorectal cancer found that glutathione S-transferase (GST) enzyme activity increased after study subjects consumed Brussels sprouts for one week.14 GST is responsible for detoxification, so its increased activity may help decrease the risk of developing colon cancer.4

-Research involving the study of colon cancer has also found that Brussels sprouts may protect against heterocyclic amines, which are carcinogenic compounds that form when meat is grilled or charbroiled.7 Animal studies with precancerous cells in the colon saw a reduction of 41 to 52% when Brussels sprouts were added to their diets, and 85 to 95% of precancerous lesions were reduced in the liver.7
+Research on colon cancer has also found that Brussels sprouts may protect against heterocyclic amines, carcinogenic compounds that form when meat is grilled or charbroiled.7 Animal studies with precancerous cells in the colon saw a reduction of 41 to 52% when Brussels sprouts were added to their diets, and 85 to 95% of precancerous lesions were reduced in the liver.7

 Breast or Mammary Cancer